 Helping DBMS users to identify and fix those issues has been a research topic for a decade and several approaches had been taken:

-Static analysis of the query characteristics, we cover this in detail in chapter 2.3.
+Static analysis of the query characteristics, we cover this in detail in section 2.3.

-Data governance, we cover this in detail in chapter 2.4.
+Data governance, we cover this in detail in section 2.4.

-Adding debugging capabilities using views, we cover this in detail in chapter 2.5.
+Adding debugging capabilities using views, we cover this in detail in section 2.5.

-Visualization of the query, we cover this in detail in chapter 2.6.
+Visualization of the query, we cover this in detail in section 2.6.

 Most of the approaches taken are using the execution plan behind the scenes, to understand the way they work, in section 2.2 we provide an overview on execution plans.